Orange County Domestic Violence Lawyer

 Domestic Violence Penalties

 The penalties for domestic violence charges will vary depending on the seriousness of the injury and the defendant's criminal record.
-Many counties in California impose a minimum jail sentence of 30 days for first-time offenders and a majority of those convicted for this crime will be required to attend a 52-week domestic battery class.
+Many counties in California impose the following:

 At the Law Offices of Jacqueline Goodman, our reputation for success in domestic violence cases is well-known throughout the local legal community.
 In fact, many of our domestic violence cases come to us from referrals from fellow criminal defense attorneys.
 Our reputation for winning trials means that we can obtain better plea bargains and more dismissals for our clients.
 Hiring the right lawyer can increase your chances of avoiding a criminal conviction or jail sentence.